007 MAGAZINE - The World's Foremost James Bond Resource!

 As part of Sean Connery's $1.25 million contract to return as 007, United Artists agreed to finance two other films of his choosing in which he starred or directed.
 The Offence was made in association with Connery's own production company Tantallon Films - a four-man partnership between Connery, his agent Richard Hatton, British film producer Denis O'Dell, and seven time James Bond associate producer Stanley Sopel.
 In spite of its relatively small £385,000 budget The Offence did not make a profit for nine years.
 Although critically acclaimed at the time of its release, the box-office failure of The Offence caused United Artists to pull out of the deal they had made with Connery, and a planned film version of Macbeth (which Connery was to direct) was shelved after the success of Roman Polanski's 1971 hit.

 The Offence had a brief general release across the UK from Sunday March 11, 1973 and was then largely unseen until its BBC1 television premiere at 9.25pm on Monday April 21, 1980.
-The film was critically well-received on its original release and is now regarded as one of Sean Connery's finest screen performances.
+Detective-Sergeant Johnson in The Offence (1973) is now widely regarded as one of Sean Connery's finest screen performances.

 On Saturday March 17, 1973 The Offence was playing at the 1,198-seat ODEON Camden Town, but the afternoon performance was given over to a sell-out live closed-circuit television screening (in black & white!) of the FA Cup quarter-final tie between Chelsea and Arsenal.
 Live football was clearly more profitable than the depressing Sean Connery drama.
 With tickets selling at £1.80 each the live screening grossed over £2,000 for the cinema.
 By comparison, the average price of a cinema ticket in 1973 was 40-pence, illustrating just how unpopular The Offence was on its original release.